amancioandre/landing-v2/content/en/posts/2018-11-22-a-journeyman.md

 ## The Adventure Call and Refusing It

 However, when I was at this operations job, something made sense.
 The company needed a best logical way to track assets on ground and I, as an engineer, proposed to solve this issue through a mobile application: home brewing it due to lack of budget.
-As I struggle to learn development languages this demanded {{<highlight html>}} I remembered how many times I denied really learning C/C++ and Java during college {{</highlight>}}.
+As I struggle to learn development languages this demanded `I remembered how many times I denied really learning C/C++ and Java during college`.

 ## Finding your Mentor and the First Crossing

 Have you ever believed so much in something?
 It's at this moment you rejoice yourself that you are alive to think of that.
-You got to look at it with maturity, [Amyr Klynk]() would say:
+You got to look at it with maturity, [Amyr Klynk](https://www.amazon.com.br/Cem-dias-entre-c%C3%A9u-mar/dp/8535906428/ref=asc_df_8535906428/?tag=googleshopp00-20&linkCode=df0&hvadid=379725247674&hvpos=&hvnetw=g&hvrand=9112288151138824176&hvpone=&hvptwo=&hvqmt=&hvdev=c&hvdvcmdl=&hvlocint=&hvlocphy=1001773&hvtargid=pla-398225618598&psc=1) would say:

 > "First I look at this idea very passionately, but after some time, very coldly"
 > when he developed his plans to cross the Atlantic rowing a small boat.
 So, the crossing is first acceptance, you accept the challenge and let yourself feel the obligation you've made with yourself.
-Sometimes you'll have a [mentor]() to help you with that challange - more or less the same way [Gandalf, The Grey]() is to Frodo.
+Sometimes you'll have a [mentor](https://www.google.com/search?q=mentor&oq=mentor&aqs=chrome..69i57j69i60.969j0j4&sourceid=chrome&ie=UTF-8) to help you with that challange - more or less the same way [Gandalf, The Grey](https://www.amazon.com/Lord-Rings-J-R-R-Tolkien/dp/0544003411) is to Frodo.
 But sometimes, not.
 My first _mentor_ was a collection of YouTube videos, somewhat disconnected among themselves, barely scratching what I needed to know back then.

 Unfortunately my desk job was no longer satisfying myself and the company had no available positions to keep someone in that mobile project as a learning developer.
 Announced tragedy, but yet a blow.
 I had some savings to endure a couple of months of unemployment, but I was sure, definetely sure, this could not be like that.
 The time I had I filled with study, deep study, on programming.
 Started with Javascript and moved myself along the lines of **web development** with HTML, CSS, SASS, NodeJS and React.
-Those YouTube videos took shape into very famous online tutors: [Colt Steele](), [Max Schwarzmüller](), [Jonas Schmedtmann]() and [Dan Shiffman]() - Mr. Dan Shiffman, I would love to meet you in person!
+Those YouTube videos took shape into very famous online tutors: [Colt Steele](https://www.linkedin.com/in/coltsteele/), [Max Schwarzmüller](https://www.linkedin.com/in/maximilian-schwarzm%C3%BCller-66b152a5/?originalSubdomain=de), [Jonas Schmedtmann](http://codingheroes.io/) and [Dan Shiffman](https://shiffman.net/) - Mr. Dan Shiffman, I would love to meet you in person!
 If he reads this one day.

 The next step: formalize the skill set I was brewing.
 The reserves I had were enough, so I though of a [Bootcamp]() abroad, but I couldn't leave wife and dog here unsupported.
 However I got the chance of studying with the first cohort of a newcoming bootcamp to Brazil, and for that I am lucky - I had several mentors there.